jackal-zilla/jackal-zilla/README.md

-- 👋 Hi, I’m @jackal-zilla
+- 👋 Hi, I’m kimfelix
-- 👀 I’m interested in Game Development, animation and graphic and UI design
+- 👀 I’m interested in Game Development and animation
-- 🌱 I’m currently learning WPF/XAML and blender
+- 🌱 I’m currently learning WPF/XAML, javascript and blender
 - 📫 How to reach me :kabethifelix77@gmail.com

 <!---